 At the end of every unit we have provided further guidance and your tutor/trainer/assessor will refer to these to guide their delivery of teaching, learning and assessment.
-The 'Guidance for Delivery' for unit 232 is illustrated below.
+The 'Guidance for Delivery' for unit 332 is illustrated below.
 You may find it useful to look at the 'Guidance for Delivery' of all of the units in this qualification.
 This can be found in the Qualification handbook.

-Unit 232 Providing care and support for individuals living in care home settings Supporting Information Evidence requirements The evidence for this unit will be presented through the structured tasks.
-Guidance for any additional evidence that may be needed can be found in the assessment pack Guidance for delivery Delivery of this unit should incorporate and build on the core knowledge developed within the Level 2 Core qualification, and through the application of this knowledge in practice. demonstrated through the manda tory core practice unit.
-Aids, adaptations and equipment: electronic assistive technology, personalised communication support, adaptations to the environment, visual ai ds, hearing aids, mobility aids.
-Agreed plans for palliative and end of life care could include: Personal plans Advanced care plans Advanced directives Consequences for individuals if they are left for long periods without stimulation would include: Physical: Muscle waste Heart atrophies Blood pressure rises Increased risk of skin damage/pressure ulcers.
-Psychological: Listlessness and boredom Depression and lethargy Confusion Disorientation Loss of confidence and skills Different types of care home settings could include: Adult care homes Nursing homes Respite / short breaks 'Step up/step down' Factors that impact on communication to include: Sight loss Hearing loss Dementia
+Unit 332 Promoting care and support for individuals living in care home settings

+Supporting Information

+Evidence requirements

+The evidence for this unit will be presented through the structured tasks.
+Guidance for any additional evidence that may be needed can be found in the assessment pack

+Guidance for delivery

+Delivery of this unit should incorporate and build on the core knowledge developed within the Level 2 Core qualification, and through the application of this knowledge in practice, demonstrated through the mandatory core practice unit.

+Aids, adaptations and equipment: electronic assistive technology, personalised communication support, adaptations to the environment, visual aids, hearing aids, mobility aids.

+Agreed plans for palliative and end of life care could include:

+Personal plans Advanced care plans Advanced directives.

+Different types of care home settings could include:

+Adult care homes Nursing homes Respite / short breaks 'Step up/step down' Extra care.

+Factors that impact on communication to include

+Hearing loss Dementia Physical and mental health Language Environment Relationships

+Full and valued life to include:

+Sight loss

+Choice and control over both small day to day details and life -defining matters Social and economic well-being

+Engagement and participation in a valued range of meaningful activities and experiences

+Physical and mental health care

+Sexual relationships

+Sexual orientation and gender identity

+Social inclusion

+Relationships and friendships

+Level 3 Health and Social Care: Practice (Adults) Qualification Handbook

+Community connections

+Access to primary and specialist healthcare

+Support for faith and cultural links and practices

+Managing finances.

+Health checks could include:

+Access to regular eye health, sight and hearing checks Dietetic advice and support Access to podiatry and dentistry services GP access and medicines support Specialist mental health support Health promotion and rea

+Health conditions commonly associated with aging: dementia, stroke, sensory loss, continence issues

+Information that should be provided to individuals and their families.
+Routines, arrangements for visitors, personal and shared spaces, personal possessions, personal plans, healthcare, mealtimes, environment, activities, staffing structures and who's who', arrangements for hospital admission, Codes of conduct and practice, how to make a compliment or complaint about the service.

+Learned helplessness is when people feel helpless to avoid negative situations because previous experience has shown them that they do not have control.
+This results in a negative cycle where they and others have low expectations of them that are reinforced by the person fulfilling these low expectations creating dependency, low self -esteem and lack of self -belief.

+Limiting physical and/or cognitive abilities to include:

+Significant mobility issues

+Sensory loss

+Significant memory loss

+Confusion

+Learning disability

+Mental health

+Behaviours that could be considered as challenging

+Methods and approaches could include:

+Checking understanding with the individual Talking slowly and clearly without environmental distractions Using picture, photos, electronic devices, symbols or objects of reference to support communication Supporting the use of language of choice, including using interpreters

+Body language and non -verbal communication

+Building trust

+Sign language.

+$\label{lem:other_places: hospital} \textbf{Other places:} hospital (admission / discharge), own home, step u \ p/step down, care home to nursing home.$

-Level 2 Health and Social Care: Practice (Adults) Qualification Handbook
+66 Level 3 Health and Social Care: Practice (Adults) Qualification Handbook

-Physical and mental health Language Environment Relationships.
-Full and valued life to include Choice and control over both small day to day details and life-defining matters Social and economic well -being Engagement and participation in a valued range of meaningful activities and experiences Sexual relationships Sexual orientation and gender identity Social inclusion Relationships and friendships Community connections Access to primary and specialist healthcare Support for faith and cultural links and practices Managing finances.
-Health checks could include: Access to regular eye health, sight and hearing che cks Dietetic advice and support Access to podiatry and dentistry services GP access and medicines support Specialist mental health support Health promotion and reablement support.
-Health conditions commonly associated with aging: dementia, stroke, sensory loss, continence issues.
-Methods and approaches could include: Checking understanding with the individual Talking slowly and clearly without environmental distractions Using picture, photos, electronic devices, symbols or objects of reference to support Supporting the use of language of choice, including using interpreters Body language and non -verbal communication Sign language Other places: hospital (admission/discharge), own home, step up/ step down, care home to Personal plans1 set out how the care of an individual will be provided.
-They are based on assessment information and care and support plans and will cover the personal wishes, aspirations and care and support needs of the individual.
-1 Statutory guidance for service providers and responsible individuals on meeting service standard 50 Level 2 Health and Social Care: Practice (Adults) Qualification Handbook